IBM/cloud-native-starter/reactive/README.md

 $ scripts/run-locally-web-api-reactive.sh
 ```

 Third terminal: Create a new article.

-You will see some log statements in the second terminal.
+Browser: Open the stream endpoint in a browser.

 ```
 $ cd ${ROOT_FOLDER}